daytonaio/content/definitions/20240819_definition_git.md

 ---
-title: 'Git'
+title: "Git"
 description:
-  'Git is a widely used distributed version control system that developers use to manage and track changes to code.
-It enables team collaboration and version control, allowing multiple developers to work on the same codebase simultaneously and keeping track of all modifications made throughout the development process.'
+  "Git is a widely used distributed version control system that developers use to manage and track changes to code.
+It enables team collaboration and version control, allowing multiple developers to work on the same codebase simultaneously and keeping track of all modifications made throughout the development process."
 ---

 # Git